 You can also use them for kids’ shoes, toys, toiletries, and other things you want to organize, but the bottom rows are perfect for getting our girls set up for the week.

 6. Space Storage Bags For Hand Me Downs

-Then I can store it in a bin, on my basement shelves, or even under the girls’ beds- so you have more flexibility with space!
+I can store a bunch of these bags in clear plastic bins on my basement shelves or even under the girls’ beds- so you have more flexibility with space!

 7. Stickers On Kids’ Shoes